-- 4.2 If the DPMA enabled by the proposed Plan Change attracts an activity, which would not otherwise have located within the Selwyn District, there will be additional employment, incomes and expenditure generated for the local District economy.
-This will be in relation to the activity itself i.e. the direct economic impacts and the indirect or "multiplier impacts as a result of: - (a) The effects on suppliers of goods and services provided to the site from within the District (i.e. the "forward and backward linkage" effects); and - (b) The supply of goods and services to employees at the site and to those engaged in supplying goods and services to the site (i.e. the "induced" effects).
-For example, there will be additional jobs and incomes for employees of supermarkets, restaurants and bars as a consequence of the additional expenditure by employees living within the Selwyn District. - 4.3 As indicators of levels of economic activity, economic impacts in terms of increased expenditure, incomes and employment within the local and regional economies are not in themselves measures of improvements in economic welfare or economic wellbeing.
+- (a) The effects on suppliers of goods and services provided to the site from within the District (i.e. the "forward and backward linkage" effects); and - (b) The supply of goods and services to employees at the site and to those engaged in supplying goods and services to the site (i.e. the "induced" effects).
+For example, there will be additional jobs and incomes for employees of supermarkets, restaurants and bars as a consequence of the additional expenditure by employees living within the Selwyn District. - 3.12 As indicators of levels of economic activity, economic impacts in terms of increased expenditure, incomes and employment within the local and regional economies are not in themselves measures of improvements in economic welfare or economic wellbeing.
 However, there are economic welfare enhancing benefits associated with increased levels of economic activity.
-These relate to one or more of: - (a) Increased economies of scale: Businesses and public sector agencies are able to provide increased amounts of outputs with lower unit costs, hence increasing profitability or lowering prices; - (b) Increased competition: Increases in the demand for goods and services allow a greater number of providers of goods and services to enter markets and there are efficiency benefits from increased levels of competition;
+These relate to one or more of: - (a) Increased economies of scale: Businesses and public sector agencies are able to provide increased amounts of outputs with lower unit costs, hence increasing profitability or lowering prices; - (b) Increased competition: Increases in the demand for goods and services allow a greater number of providers of goods and services to enter markets and there are efficiency benefits from increased levels of competition; - (c) Reduced unemployment and underemployment of resources: To the extent resources (including labour) would be otherwise unemployed or underemployed, increases in economic activity can bring efficiency benefits when there is a reduction in unemployment and underemployment.
+The extent of such gains is of course a function of the extent of underutilized resources at the time and the match of resource requirements of a project and those resources unemployed or underemployed; and - (d) Increased quality of central government provided services: Sometimes the quality of services provided by central government such as education and health care are a function of population levels and the quality of such services in a community can be increased if increased economic activity maintains or enhances population levels.